-What is a Trademark and Why Do You Need One?
+What Is a Trademark, and Why Register One?

 2. Choose the Right Trademark Class